 Timing is critical, far more critical thank you think.
 This is why I’m not afraid to admit that I make it up as I go along.
 I go where the people take me.
 If they’re not ready for Time Warp at 8pm then I’ll play it when I think they want it and are ready for it.

 Some songs generally work better in different parts of the night.
 Such tracks are sing-a-long songs such as Sweet Caroline, YMCA, Hey Big Spender, 9 to 5, etc. These are all (traditionally) best left towards the end of the night, however, if the crowd are up for it at the start of the party then why keep them waiting?

 A long time ago when I first started I used to work out the night on paper before I even left the house.
 I had my clients’ playlist in one hand and my own version of it in the other.
 Each track meticulously arranged in the order they best went together.
 As I came from a radio background where every song is arranged in a similar sort of way it kind of made sense but I soon discovered that out on the road…that was not going to work, and it didn’t.

 What’s the best option?

 The ABSOLUTE best way to have a great party is to let the DJ do his own thing.
-By all means, give him a list of tracks but don’t fall into the trap of organising it.
-Any DJ worth his salt, backed by years and years of party experience will be able to arrange your favourites and play them in a way that your friends won’t be able to resist the lure of the dance floor!
+By all means, give them a list of tracks but don’t fall into the trap of organising it.
+Any DJ worth their salt, backed by years and years of party experience will be able to arrange your favourites and play them in a way that your friends won’t be able to resist the lure of the dance floor!